 Know the facts, about domestic violence while pregnant.

 According to the website What to expect, Intimate partner violence may begin or intensify during pregnancy, when having a baby triggers unexpectedly negative emotions in a woman’s partner (from anger to jealousy to being trapped).
 In some cases, unfortunately, those emotions play out against the mother and her unborn baby.

 The statistics are alarming: The Centers for Disease Control and Prevention estimates that 22 percent of women suffer at least one instance of severe physical violence at the hands of an intimate partner at some point in their lives.
 A report by the American College of Obstetricians and Gynecologists (ACOG) says that as many as 324,000 pregnant women — or about 8 percent — suffer abuse in the United States each year.
 What’s more, homicide, usually committed by an intimate partner, has been pinpointed as a leading cause of death during pregnancy.
 In fact a 2011 study found that pregnancy-associated homicide claimed more lives than many obstetric complications, including hemorrhage and preeclampsia — and that intimate partners were linked to nearly half of those deaths. (source:what to expect)

 We know that this is a very hard decision to make when the person you love is the person that’s also hurting you.
 We also know that you also want to protect the life of your unborn child as well.
 If your in immediate danger now please call 911.
 We are here to help you find the resources that you need.

 Some of our resources

 We provide classes on what a healthy relationship looks like for youth and adults, on the topics of dating violence, domestic violence and campus sexual assault.
-Contact us if you would like to know more about these awareness classes.
+We are here to assist you in every way possible and provide you with helpful resources.
+Please contact us if you would like to know more about our awareness classes.